-With all the destructive marriages out there, is it any wonder that some young people are having second thoughts about getting married at all?
+With all the destructive marriages out there, is it any wonder many young people are having second thoughts about getting married at all?
 Is “happily ever after” ever possible?
 Is “happily married” just a cruel joke?
-What CAN you expect in a “good” marriage?
+What can–or can’t–you expect in a “good” marriage?

-I think it’s enlightening to hear couples who have been successfully married for several decades talk about things such as how they handle conflict, how they care for each other, and the willingness to persevere even if things become difficult.
-Without fail, such couples display a deep commitment and willingness to care for each other.
+It’s enlightening to hear couples who have been successfully married for decades talk about how they handle conflict, how they care for each other, and the willingness to persevere even if things become difficult.
+Without fail, such couples display a deep commitment and willingness to serve each other more than focus on their own needs.

 - Mindreading.
 Although the longer you live with your spouse the better you will come to know each other, he or she still cannot read your mind.
 Some things you will still have to verbalize to each other.
 That’s one reason communication is so important.

 - Perfect harmony.
-If you never have a moment of disagreement, one of you is unnecessary.
+If you never disagree, one of you is unnecessary.
 No two human beings will always see everything the same.
-Differences in needs, desires, thoughts, opinions, and more are expected – and normal.
+Differences in needs, desires, thoughts, opinions, and more are expected–and normal.

 - Every need to be met.
 No single human being can meet every possible need you have every time.
 There will always be some needs you will have to take responsibility for meeting yourself.

 - Unending sexual ecstasy.
-Medical problems, differences in sexual needs/desires/expectations, and other life challenges are all likely to affect your sexual life together.
+Medical problems, differences in sexual needs/desires/expectations, old baggage, and other life challenges will affect your sexual life together.
+You are not entitled to sex.
 This area of your marriage will need your commitment, forgiveness, and resilience just like every other area.

 - Never having to say “I’m Sorry!”
 The adage, “Love means never having to say you’re sorry” is wrong!
 Both you and your spouse will make mistakes.
-You cannot have a successful marriage without a healthy dose of forgiveness for both of you.
+Both of you will need to become good forgivers if you want to have a successful marriage.

 - Never being disappointed.
-Wishing, planning, working, and praying for a perfect marriage does not guarantee all your expectations will be met.
-You’re connected to a finite human being, warts and all.
+Marriage means you’re connected to a finite human being, warts and all.
 How you handle disappointment makes the difference.

 Now that you’ve become thoroughly disillusioned about the possibility of a “happy marriage,” let me show you the other side.
 Here are 10 things you can realistically look for, work for, and pray for in your marriage.